 One of the best things about Portland is how close it is to a diverse amount of scenery.
 Beaches, mountains, rivers, waterfalls, forests.
 Oregon has some of the most wild and beautiful outdoor experiences, and jaw-dropping views.
 There are a lot of amazing places in NW Oregon and SW Washington that you can reach in a day’s drive from Portland.
 But to most of us, the point of a day trip is to get there and back and have a nice time sandwiched between the driving.
 So here are the best Day Trips from Portland that are about two hours away (from downtown Portland – 2.5 max as that’s 5 hours roundtrip in the car!).
 Trips that I enjoy taking and that I recommend to visiting family and friends.
-So get out there and explore the wonders of Oregon – [within day trip distance from Portland].
+So get out there and explore the wonders of Oregon that are within day trip distance from Portland.

 Best Portland Day Trips:

 Columbia River Gorge & Mountains – 30 min to 1.5 hr drive